pranavgade20/aisb/CONTRIBUTING.md

 # Contributing exercises
 This file documents guidelines for authoring exercises.

+**This file is just for content authors and teaching assistants, not for participants.**

 ## Guide to Writing Directions
 - Keep these goals in mind:
     - Teach participants to see security vulnerabilities broadly in systems.